 - Conducting an internal investigation into allegations about compliance and insider trading at a Fortune 100 company.

 Ms. Stowe is the co-editor of the RMBS Litigation section of Orrick’s Financial Industry blog.
-She devotes a portion of her practice to pro bono activities, including representing clients in federal litigation and counseling clients through the San Francisco Bar Association’s Volunteer Legal Services Program.
+She devotes a portion of her practice to pro bono activities, including representing individuals in collateral attacks on criminal convictions.

 Prior to joining Orrick, Ms. Stowe clerked for the Honorable Irma E. Gonzalez in the United States District Court for the Southern District of California.